qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 Make the portal entity accessible to all players.

 #### `/portal multidest <player> <dimension> <x> <y> <z> <isBiFaced> <isBiWay>`
-This command modifies the portal clutter.
-It firstly removes the portals that are specific to the `player` and then adds new portals that specific to the `player` and point to the specified dimension and position. `isBiFaced` and `isBiWay` respectively controls whether the generated portal is bi-faced and bi-way.
+This command modifies the portal cluster.
+It firstly removes the portals that are specific to the `player` and then adds new portals that are specific to the `player` and point to the specified dimension and position. `isBiFaced` and `isBiWay` respectively controls whether the generated portal is bi-faced and bi-way.

 #### `/portal multidest <player>`
-Remove the player-specific portal from the portal clutter.
+Remove the player-specific portal from the portal cluster.

 ### Other